ulikabbq/pwsh-lambda/README.md

 }
 ```

-take the output dns name and paste it in your browser of choice. this will execute the test lambda function. you can also look at the logs in cloudwatch.
+Take the output dns name and paste it in your browser of choice. this will execute the test lambda function, now add `/test`.
+You can also look at the logs in cloudwatch to troubleshoot any execution issues.
+Use `write-host` inside your script for logging to cloudwatch.